Hernandez attorneys: Missing evidence mandates dismissal

-“The criminal justice system cannot allow the misconduct of law enforcement officers to be ignored and concealed while citizens arrested by such officers are imprisoned for the same criminality,” Savage and Spainhour wrote.
+“The criminal justice system cannot allow the misconduct of law enforcement officers to be ignored and concealed while citizens arrested by such officers are imprisoned for the same criminality,” Lawless and Spainhour wrote.
 “Oblander’s misconduct was concealed by actors in the criminal justice system who are sworn to reject tainted evidence.
 Due process demands this court find the drug evidence in this case and all drug evidence collected by the Shawnee County sheriff’s office be ruled unreliable, incompetent and inadmissible.”

 The defense briefs quoted a U.S. Supreme Court case in which Justice William Rehnquist wrote the court might face a case in which the conduct of law enforcement officers was “so outrageous that due process principles would absolutely bar the government from invoking judicial processes to obtain a conviction.”

 “This is the situation,” wrote Lawless and Spainhour.

 • Prosecutors failed to show “with substantial certainty” that the confiscated marijuana hadn’t been altered, noting the marijuana was 0.5 ounce lighter than when seized.

 • The sheriff, in bad faith and in violation of Hernandez’ due process rights, failed to preserve evidence.

 • “Public confidence in the criminal justice system will be damaged if this prosecution is allowed to continue.”
 The attorney general’s office and district attorney’s office denied Hernandez’ due process right by failing to disclose misconduct in the sheriff’s office, which was known on Jan.
 15, 1996.